julthomson/National-Parks-Project/README.md

 # National-Parks-Project

-04/30/2026 - In the process of uploading scripts to replication analysis.
+04/30/2026 - In the process of uploading scripts for replication.

 The data from this project was downloaded from the following open-access sources:
 - County-level voting data from MIT Election Data + Science Lab https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VOQCHQ